christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The early layers, or initial state heads, mostly handle simple linguistic elements (parts-of-speech, puncuation, determiners, conjugations, function words, syntactic dependencies) in specialized later heads.
 These heads focus on picking up broader contextual signals, with key vectors usually having a larger influence.
 This suggests that early layers are primarily about gathering broad, diffuse information and maintaining generalized attention patterns.

 As we move into the middle layers, things get more interesting.
-Here, the scene representation heads start doing more compositional work, integrating outputs from the initial state heads and action state heads.
-This is where object tracking, action understanding, and structural processing beginning to form.
+Here, the location state heads start doing more compositional work, integrating outputs from nsubj-1 state heads and nsubj-2 state heads.
+This is where object tracking, action understanding, and structural processing begin to form.
 The attention mechanism becomes more balanced between the query and key vectors, indicating a shift towards integrating contextual information more precisely and building up a richer understanding of the scene.

-This scene understanding flows into the belief state heads, especially for entities like John and Mark, where the model begins to track complex subject-object interactions and manage belief states—continuing to maintain the broader context built up the initial state, action state and scene representation heads.
+This scene understanding flows into nsubj-1's belief state or induction heads, especially for entities like John and Mark, where the model begins to track complex subject-object interactions and manage belief states—continuing to maintain the broader context built up by their initial head states, and the location state heads.
 It’s here that we see the emergence of complex reasoning, such as tracking belief states while keeping attention on earlier elements of the narrative.

-At the final stages, the copy suppression heads play a key role.
+At the final stages, the suppression heads play a key role.
 These heads show both positive and negative modulations between the QK mechanisms, both enhancing and inhibiting specific connections as needed.
 Here, the value mechanism filters out outdated or irrelevant information, ensuring only relevant factors—like John’s incorrect belief about an object’s location—are propagated to influence the model’s final output.

 So the model builds a subject's false belief about an object’s location by: **1)** Identifying John as a belief holder. **2)** Tracking the cat's movement. **3)** Updating object locations. **4)** Integrating these elements into John's belief state. **5)** Suppressing outdated or irrelevant information.